seb-sns/agent-orderbook-simulation/README.md

 <h2>
   Further improvements
 </h2>
+- The benchmark for Agent latency is currently very noisy

 - Agents always use fixed order sizes.
 With more complex agents we could have varying volumes that an agent might submit at any one time.